A random Hall-Paige conjecture: Applications

 It remains to show that $Q$ and $R$ are disjoint $p/2$-random subsets of $G$, as that $Q,R,S$ partitions $X$ and that $S$ is a $(1-p)$-random subset of $I$ follows directly.
 First, note that each element $g$ of $G$ is included in $Q$ with probability $p(a+b)=p/2$, included in $R$ with probability $p(a+b)=p/2$, and included in both $Q$ and $R$ with probability $0$, regardless of whether $g\in I$.
 Now, we show that the collection of such events for each $g\in G$ are independent.
 Since choices for different $i$ are already done independently, it is sufficient to show that for all $i$, $\{g_i, h_i\}\cap Q$ and $\{g_i, h_i\}\cap R$ are $p/2$-random subsets of $\{g_i, h_i\}$.
 Fix some $i$, and note that $P(g_i\in Q)=P(h_i\in Q)= p(a+b)=p/2$, $P(g_i, h_i\in Q)= pa=(p/2)^2$, $P(g_i\in Q, h_i\not\in Q)=P(g_i\not\in Q, h_i\in Q) =pb=(p/2)(1-p/2)$, and $P(g_i, h_i\not\in Q)= 1-p+pa=(1-p/2)^2$.
 The same holds for $R$ (since $Q$ and $R$ are symmetric), and so we get that $\{g_i, h_i\}\cap Q$ and $\{g_i, h_i\}\cap R$ are $p/2$-random subsets of $\{g_i, h_i\}$ as required. \end{proof}

-Let $I(G)$ be the set of order $2$ elements of $G$, noting that $I(G)\cup \{0\}$ is a isomorphic to $\mathbb{Z}_2^k$ for some $k$.
-Define $f(G)=(|G|-|I(G)|-1)/2$ and note that $f(G)$ is always an integer (since $|I(G)|$ always has opposite parity to $|G|$).
-A trivial necessary condition to have a zero-sum M-partition of $G\setminus 0$ is that $f(G)\geq m_2(M)$ (otherwise some involution would have to be contained in a zero-sum 2-set of the partition, which is impossible).
+Let $I(G)$ be the set of order $2$ elements of $G$, noting that $I(G)\cup \{0\}$ is isomorphic to $\mathbb{Z}_2^k$ for some $k$.
+Define $f(G)=(|G|-|I(G)|-1)/2$ and note that $f(G)$ is the number of inverse pairs in $G$ (and so in particular an integer).
+A trivial necessary condition to have a zero-sum $M$-partition of $G\setminus 0$ is that $f(G)\geq m_2(M)$ (otherwise some involution would have to be contained in a zero-sum 2-set of the partition, which is impossible).
 The following lemma shows that for any multiset $M$ it is possible to find a zero-sum $M$-partition of a group $G$ as long as $m_2(M)$ is significantly smaller than $f(G)$.

+\begin{lemma} Let $G$ be a sufficiently large abelian group with $|I(G)|\geq 3$, and $M\subseteq \{2,3,4,5, \dots\}$ a multiset with $\sum M=n-1$ and $m_2(M)\leq f(G)-0.0001n$.
+Then $G\setminus\{0\}$ has a zero-sum $M$-partition. \end{lemma} \begin{proof} As in Lemma~\ref{Lemma_zero_sum_345_partition}, without loss of generality, we can assume that $M\subseteq \{2,3,4,5\}$.
+Define $m_i:=m_i(M)$ for $i=2,3,4,5$.
+The basic idea will be to partition use Lemma~\ref{Lemma_zero_sum_345_partition} to get $m_3/m_4/m_5$ sets of orders $3/4/5$ in such a way that the remaining elements form inverse pairs.
+We will apply Lemma~\ref{Lemma_zero_sum_345_partition} three times in order to achieve this, twice to random subsets $R,Q$ in the group $G$, and once to a random subset $S$ in the group $I(G)\cup e$.
+In the paragraphs that follow, we construct these random sets, and check the properties needed for Lemma~\ref{Lemma_zero_sum_345_partition}.